-Surface MEC clearance would be conducted by trained UXO technicians using metal detectors to aid in the discovery of potential UXO on the ground surface (those items lying on the ground or protruding from the ground).
-Suspected UXO would be removed and disposed of on site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).
-All MD would be inspected, certified, and shipped off site for disposal.
+For this alternative, surface MEC clearance would be conducted by trained UXO technicians using metal detectors to aid in the discovery of potential UXO on the ground surface (those items lying on the ground or protruding from the ground).
+Suspected UXO would be removed and disposed of on-site using demolition procedures and in accordance with site 40 CFR 264.601 (Miscellaneous Treatment Units).
+MD would be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
+As identified above (e.g., Table 3), one 37 mm AP was found on the surface.
+Although MD was found at the surface, no MEC items were discovered.
+Based on the MD located in the subsurface, the MEC risk is in the subsurface.
+This alternative to conduct a surface clearance of MEC is not relevant to the identified risk in MRS-03, and an estimated cost therefore was not calculated for this alternative.